One of the fun parts of being a new runner is stocking up on gear!

 Once you’re set with the perfect pair of shoes, comfy shorts or tights, proper running socks, and hot or cold weather clothes (depending on where you are), the next step is picking a good entry-level watch to track your progress.

 The benefits of using a running watch are many.
 Most have features like GPS to accurately track your distance and pace.
 You’ll also find a step counter, heart rate monitor, and sleep tracking.
 Some also have the ability to display notifications of texts or calls.

 The features you need will depend on you, your goals, and your budget.
 We’ve chosen the Garmin Forerunner 55 as our top choice.
 It’s a stylish-looking watch and offers functions such as free access to Garmin Coach, live tracking and incident detection, and other training features.

 It’s certainly not the only good option out there, though!
 Keep reading to find out what we consider the top choices around today.

 Top 3 Best and Favorites

 When it comes to running watches, you can’t beat Garmin.
-We’ve chosen their entry-level models, the Forerunner 45 and 45S, as our top pick.
+We’ve chosen their entry-level model, the Forerunner 55 as our top pick.

 Other useful functions include sleep tracking, step counting, period tracking for female runners, all-day stress monitoring, and a unique Body Battery monitor, which uses a variety of metrics to estimate your energy levels throughout the day.
 For most runners, this is all the data you will ever need.